-Please noted that our Summer Outdoor painting programme is starting on Thursday 22 June.
+Please noted that our Summer Outdoor painting programme is still running in September.
 Please do come to join us.

 Scroll down for more posts.